RandomFractals/vscode-vega-viewer/README.md

 # Dev Log

-See [#VegaViewer tag on Twitter](https://twitter.com/hashtag/vegaviewer?f=tweets&vertical=default&src=hash) for the latest and greatest updates on this vscode extension and what's in store next.
+See [#VegaViewer 📈 tag on Twitter](https://twitter.com/hashtag/vegaviewer?f=tweets&vertical=default&src=hash) for the latest & greatest updates on this vscode extension & what's in store next.

 # Dev Build